 Stock cubes are essential for homemade gravies and adding flavour to all kinds of dishes.
 They are occasionally made with wheat flour, which usually serves as a thickener.

-OXO Cubes are a popular brand of stock cubes that contain gluten and should be avoided, whereas Knorr Stock Pots are gluten free and suitable for coeliacs.
+OXO Cubes are a popular brand of stock cubes that contain gluten and should be avoided, but the Oxo Stock Pots are all gluten free.
+All varieties of Knorr Stock Cubes and Stock Pots are gluten free and suitable for coeliacs.
 However, always check the label as ingredients can change!
 You can also try making your own stock.